ACT TO CHANGE // ASIAN PACIFIC AMERICAN HERITAGE MONTH (APAHM) EMPLOYEE RESOURCE GROUP (ERG) ENGAGEMENT GUIDE

 DIVERSITY, EQUITY, INCLUSION (DEI)

-Working within the Asian and API community comes with unique challenges particularly around diversity, equity, and inclusion.
+Working within the API community comes with unique challenges particularly around diversity, equity, and inclusion.
 We encourage you and your ERG leaders to be thoughtful and reflective about creating programming that speaks to all folks who identify as API.
 This includes all the racial and ethnic identities across Asia and the Pacific Islands, as well as adoptees, multi-racial folks, and children of multi-generational immigrant families who may not all share the same cultural background or lived experiences.

 We’ve found it best to be upfront and proactively name it when our diversity doesn’t match the true diversity of our community, and to acknowledge that these conversations need to happen not just during May, but during the rest of the year as well.
 We also recommend that organizers and leaders allow and encourage AAPI employees to opt out of any events that may not serve their needs.
 Not only do we all have different experiences that shape our connection to the AAPI identities, but it has also been a particularly painful and difficult time for our community in recent months.